sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.11 - Monday, 16th September 2024 =
+* New: Introduced native support for TikTok Pixel to track activities on CartFlows Optin, Landing, Checkout, and Thank You pages.
+* Improvement: Enhanced the checkout fields UI to resolve spacing inconsistencies.
+* Fix: Addressed an issue where outdated templates occasionally appeared for supported page builders.

 = Version 2.0.10 - Tuesday, 27th August 2024 =
 * New: Added a setting in the backend to modify the "no shipping" message displayed during checkout.